-The main reason to think before migrating your blog or website to a new web hosting server is that new bloggers, especially, forget things that can stop their blogs working again, for the wrong click of a button, or something similar.
+The main reason to think before migrating your blog or website to a new web hosting server, is that new bloggers, especially, forget things that can stop their blogs working again, for wrong click of a button, or something similar.

 Things to consider before migrating a website to a new hosting